Bertus-Jooste/Black-Pill-Starter-Guide/README.md

 Next we have to install [Cube Programmer](https://www.st.com/en/development-tools/stm32cubeprog.html) which can be downloaded from ST Microelectronic's site.
 There are again cross platform installers for Linux, Windows or macOS.

 The STM32 Cube IDE will be used in order to create the program that is to be uploaded to the Black Pill as well as configure all the settings required for the Black Pill to function.
-The STM32 Cube Programmer, however, will be used to upload the <STM32 Project>.elf file via UART to the Black Pill.
+The STM32 Cube Programmer, however, will be used to upload the {STM32 Project}.elf file via UART to the Black Pill.

 ## Wiring the FTDI to the Black Pill
 ![Wiring Diagram of the FTDI and the Black Pill](https://github.com/Bertus-Jooste/Black-Pill-Starter-Guide/blob/master/Wiring%20Diagram.png)